Admin Permissions¶

 async def has_change_permission(self, request, obj=None):

-return request.user.is_staff
+return user.is_staff

-if request.user.is_superuser:
+if request.state.user.is_superuser:

-return True
+return base

-is_member = await obj.team.members.filter(
+qs = await super().get_queryset(request)

-if request.user.is_superuser:
+if user.is_superuser:

-return True
+return qs.filter(author_id=str(user.id))

 Action Permissions¶